-1. The disclosure log is a readily accessible part of the agency's website (i.e. within three mouse clicks from the home page).

-2. Website design is user friendly (e.g. well organised, reviewed quarterly and up to date, information rich).

-3. Documents released under the RTI Act are listed in the disclosure log unless there is a clear reason not to do so.

-4. The agency has a process in place to ensure documents are listed on the agency's disclosure log as soon as practicable after the applicant accesses the document.

-5. Where an applicant has not accessed a document within the access period, and where it is appropriate to do so, the agency provides access details to the document (including any applicable charges) in the agency's disclosure log.

-6. If documents are not included in a disclosure log, the details of the decision and reasons are documented in the agency's internal records.

-7. An agency officer has a responsibility to ensure the disclosure log is maintained and up to date and in accordance with ministerial guidelines.

-8. Changes to the disclosure log are formally approved.4

-9. Changes and approvals to the disclosure log are documented.4

-10. Changes to the disclosure log are documented and kept as public records.4

-11. The disclosure log has an appropriate list of documents, for example, by comparison with the number of applications for non-personal information that have been granted.

-12. Documents published to the disclosure log are accompanied by brief text with a summary and the context of the information.

-13. The agency has a system for checking that documents or information released on the disclosure log: -

-(a) - are not prevented by law from publication Yes/No

-(b) - are not defamatory Yes/No
+- 1. The disclosure log is a readily accessible part of the agency's website (i.e. within three mouse clicks from the home page). - 2.
+Website design is user friendly (e.g. well organised, reviewed quarterly and up to date, information rich). - 3.
+Documents released under the RTI Act are listed in the disclosure log unless there is a clear reason not to do so. - 4.
+The agency has a process in place to ensure documents are listed on the agency's disclosure log as soon as practicable after the applicant accesses the document. - 5.
+Where an applicant has not accessed a document within the access period, and where it is appropriate to do so, the agency provides access details to the document (including any applicable charges) in the agency's disclosure log. - 6.
+If documents are not included in a disclosure log, the details of the decision and reasons are documented in the agency's internal records. - 7.
+An agency officer has a responsibility to ensure the disclosure log is maintained and up to date and in accordance with ministerial guidelines. - 8.
+Changes to the disclosure log are formally approved.
+32 - 9.
+Changes and approvals to the disclosure log are documented.
+33 - 10.
+Changes to the disclosure log are documented and kept as public records.
+34 - 11.
+The disclosure log has an appropriate list of documents, for example, by comparison with the number of applications for non-personal information that have been granted. - 12.
+Documents published to the disclosure log are accompanied by brief text with a summary and the context of the information. - 13.
+The agency has a system for checking that documents or information released on the disclosure log:- - (a) are not prevented by law from publication - (b) are not defamatory

+32 Email advice from Queensland State Archives to the Department of Premier and Cabinet, dated 27 October 2009 regarding whether or not a disclosure log should be maintained as a public record.

+33 Email advice from Queensland State Archives to the Department of Premier and Cabinet, dated 27 October 2009 regarding whether or not a disclosure log should be maintained as a public record.

+34 Email advice from Queensland State Archives to the Department of Premier and Cabinet, dated 27 October 2009 regarding whether or not a disclosure log should be maintained as a public record.
-(c) - if included in the disclosure log would not unreasonably invade an individual's privacy Yes/No

-(d) - are not or do not allow to be ascertained, information of a confidential nature that was communicated in confidence by a person other than the agency Yes/No

-(e) - would not otherwise cause substantial harm to an entity if disclosed.
-Yes/No
+- (c) if included in the disclosure log would not unreasonably invade an individual's privacy - (d) are not or do not allow to be ascertained, information of a confidential nature that was communicated in confidence by a person other than the agency - (e) would not otherwise cause substantial harm to an entity if disclosed.